The petition · in five precedents

 Reclassify the Saint Paul Skyway as a Linear Park.

 Five miles, forty‑seven blocks, climate‑controlled, publicly owned.
-The case — told through three other cities that did this with old infrastructure of their own, and what Saint Paul should learn from each.
+The case — told through five other places that did this with old infrastructure of their own, and the 681 voices already asking for it here at home.

 By Jacob Ramosskywayfriends.org · 2026Reading time ~ 12 minSign at the bottom →